 Filter 1: Sediment filter, which reduces sand, rust and silt that are present in most municipal water sources.

-Filter 2: Pre-Carbon Filter, has a high surface area and removes contaminants through absorption, in which dissolved contaminants adhere to the surface of the carbon particles.
-Activated carbon removes organic impurities and chlorine.
+Filter 2: Pre-Carbon Filter, has a high surface area and removes contaminants through adsorption, in which dissolved contaminants adhere to the surface of the carbon particles.
+Activated carbon removes organic impurities, VOCs, herbicides chlorine.

-Filter 3: Depending on your current TDS reading this will be a UF or RO filter.
+Filter 3: Here we can use a Ultra Filtration or Reverse Osmosis filter.
 An ultra filtration membrane will remove most harmful substances larger then .01 of a micron.
-It retains beneficial minerals that an RO system removes.
-However, this means that an ultra filtration system does not remove salts, fluoride, or all TDS dissolved in water.
+It retains minerals or water hardness that an RO system removes.
+Ultra filtration system does not remove salts, fluoride, or all TDS dissolved in water.

 A Reverse Osmosis Filter, reduces any molecular compounds smaller in size than water molecules (.001 microns).
 Such compounds include salt, magnesium, iron, fluoride, lead, and calcium.
 RO removes the widest spectrum of contaminates.
 The RO filter will essentially create distilled water, but appropriate minerals will be re-added in the next filter.
 (Note an RO filter will have an added drain line running along your supply line.)
-Both lines would only be 1/4″ thick and secured with clips in line with each other.
+RO has the absolute best taste, compared to drinking the hard water in our area.

 Filter 4: pH Post Carbon Filter.
-This filter increases pH levels to balanced state, and sanitizes with a bacteriostatic filter which inhibits bacteria growth, lastly there is an energy and remineralization filter which adds calcium, sodium and potassium needed to give a great taste and a healthy pH (7.5+).
-An Alkaline filter can also be used here to increase pH up to 9.5+ if desired.
+This filter increases pH levels to balanced state, and sanitizes with a bacteriostatic filter which inhibits bacteria growth, lastly there is an energy and remineralization filter which adds calcium, sodium and potassium needed to give a great taste & an alkaline pH.

-Filter 5: TCR (Total Contaminant Removal) to ensure absorption of any organic contaminates that might have escaped the reverse osmosis process.
+Filter 5: TCR (Total Contaminant Removal) to ensure adsorption of any organic contaminates that might have escaped the reverse osmosis process.
 Also, ensures removal of any unwanted taste or odors.

 We will always ensure you enjoy the taste of our water when setting up your system.